 How long will this situation last?

-Some states such as VIC and NSW are experiencing “second wave” infections in certain hotspots although this appears to be resolving.
+NSW appears to have escaped the “second wave” experienced in VIC and has days to weeks where no COVID positive patients were recorded.
 Dr Ong will continue to update this webpage as more information comes to light.
 As of this moment, please take recommended precautions as advised by NSW Health including social distancing, regular hand-washing, stay at home if unwell and if you have symptoms, get tested (RAT or PCR) for coronavirus (SARS-Cov-2) immediately.
 Vaccines are being rolled-out nationally and Dr Ong recommends vaccination (including booster shots) sooner rather than later for those who are eligible.
 Dr Ong has been triple-vaccinated (3x Pfizer vaccines), current with the Influenza vaccination (2023) and up to date with DTPa and Hepatitis vaccination.